Sunshine City Ikebukuro. Updated 2018.

-- J World – A super-fun anime/manga-inspired amusement park.
+J World on the next floor above is a super-fun anime/manga-inspired amusement park.
 The attractions here are based on the most famous and popular Shonen Jump manga characters including Dragonball Z, One Piece and Naruto.
 Fun for all but a must-do if you are a SUPER FAN!

-- Pokemon Center < — click on the link on the left to take a peek at this shop.
+The Pokemon center in Ikebukuro is one of the only shops dedicated to Pokemon characters in Tokyo.
 Located on 2nd floor near the entrance to Namco Namja Town, this shop is dedicated to the phenomena that is Pokemon.

 Alpa Shopping Mall Building